janishutz/libreevent/website/src/setup/setup.md

-# Setup of myevent
+# Setup of libreevent
-At this point we assume you've completed the initial install of myevent.
+At this point we assume you've completed the initial install of libreevent.
 If not, you may find a guide on how to do it [here](&/setup/getting-started).
 Let's get started setting up your event management system!

 ## Connecting to the server
 As discussed in the previous part where we installed the system, you can connect to your server simply by opening a web browser and typing your domain name into the address field.
-After that you should be greeted by the myevent post-install landing page.
+After that you should be greeted by the libreevent post-install landing page.
 Once there, you'll need the setup key you defined during the installation.
 Type it into the field and hit "Start setup".

-*Note: This is only available during the setup process of myevent and will afterwards be deactivated to ensure safety of the system.*
+*Note: This is only available during the setup process of libreevent and will afterwards be deactivated to ensure safety of the system.*

 ## Root account
 This is the most powerful account in this system.
 From it you can control EVERY aspect of your system.